-Presently, the company facilitates over 80 million+ products across the rage of over 80 categories from mobile phones & accessories, computers, laptops, books and e-books, home appliances, electronic goods, clothes and accessories, sports and fitness, baby care, games and toys, jewelry, footwear, and so on.
+Presently, the company facilitates over 80 million+ products across the range of over 80 categories from mobile phones & accessories, computers, laptops, books and e-books, home appliances, electronic goods, clothes and accessories, sports and fitness, baby care, games, and toys, jewelry, footwear, and so on.

-As of 2019, Flipkart had over 160 million registered users and over a million sellers on its electronic commerce platform.
+In the month of November 2020, as per Walmart, Flipkart registered a record number of monthly active customers.
 In order to ascertain prompt delivery to its user base, the firm presently contracts over 1 million square feet of space in various areas which include Mumbai, Hyderabad, Bengaluru, Lucknow, Ahmedabad, etc.

 Flipkart has been founded by Sachin Bansal and Binny Bansal.
 Both being 2005 graduates from IIT Delhi, were officially exposed to the retail sector while working at Amazon.
 The two met at the workplace and explored their mutual interest in bringing about a change in the e-commerce industry of India.

 This led to both quitting their jobs at Amazon in 2007, setting off to create a similar e-commerce company such as the one they worked for but focused specifically on the Indian user base.
 The two wished to offer Indians an online store that was created in India which led to the making of what we all now know as Flipkart.

 Comprising more than 150 million products in 80 categories, Flipkart stands as one of the dominant e-commerce companies in the nation.